семинар

 c.
 Try to say a sound first on its own, then in words or even in tongue twisters.

-difficult words for you and study them more carefully.
+d.
+Make a list of “difficult” words for you and study them more carefully.

 e.
 Choose a dictionary and try to get familiar with its transcription system.